Svetlana Goundarenko: Mixed martial arts career

-Ladies Legend Pro Wrestling
+Ladies Legend Pro Wrestling (1995-1998)

-Goundarenko had her MMA debut for the Japanese joshi promotion Ladies Legends Pro Wrestling in 1995.
+Goundarenko had her MMA debut in 1995 for another Japanese joshi promotion, Ladies Legends Pro Wrestling, which had also diversified into MMA.
 In the first round, she defeated muay thai exponent Michele Aboro in 54 seconds, cornering her against the cage wall and throwing her down with te-waza before submitting her with a neck crank from kesa-gatame position.
 Goundarenko advanced round against LLPW pro wrestling star and former Kyokushin karateka Yumiko Hotta.
 The Japanese attempted to remain mobile while kicking at Goundarenko, but the judoka knocked her down repeatedly with heavy punches, eventually mounting her and locking another neck crank for the win.

 At the third and final round, Goundarenko went against fellow world judo medalist Shinobu Kandori, who took off her judogi to reduce Svetlana's advantage.
 Still, Goundarenko managed to corner her against the fence, and although Kandori was able to slip out of the first koshi guruma, the Russian repeated and pinned her with kesa-gatame.
 She then applied a third neck crank, making Kandori tap out and winning the tournament.

 Goundarenko returned to LLPW on October 10, 1995 for a rematch against Shinobu Kandori.
 The judoka threw Shinobu with ura nage and tried to smother her from the back, but the pro wrestler escaped.
 Then, blocking a hip throw and a kata guruma attempt, Kandori took her back and closed a guillotine choke, forcing Goundarenko into submission for the win.
 This fight is widely believed to be a work.

 She returned as part of its special tournament L-1 on July 18, 1998, the first ever female mixed martial arts tournament in story.
 Having an ample size advantage over all the other participants, Svetlana was considered a favourite to win.